AS Laranja Kyoto

 AS Laranja Kyoto (AS.ラランジャ京都, E Esu Raranja Kyoto) is a Japanese professional football club based in Kyoto City, Kyoto Prefecture.
 They play in the Kansai Soccer League Division 2, having been shifting between Division 1 and Division 2 on recent times.
 The club aims to join the Japan Football League, being only two promotions away from it.
 Laranja is also one of the few "European-style clubs" in Japan, as it currently have football teams for all age categories.
-It have branches on Kyoto, Kansai Science City, Toyokawa and Suita.
+It has branches on Kyoto, Kansai Science City, Toyokawa and Suita.

-In 2022, the club finished as 7th in the Kansai Soccer League.
-With this placement, they will play in the 2nd division Kansai Soccer League for the 2023 season.
-The club also played in the 2022 Shakaijin Cup, being knocked-out at the Round of 16.